Rigo9119/rc-movie-test/README.md

 The reason to use Beauty star dependency is because I was wasting to much time trying to do the component and at the end decided to use something that has already been done.

-Probablye I would use TypeScript to have a better management of the types that the project has.
+Probablye I would use TypeScript to have a better management of the types that the project has, also I am not really confident with my skills with it so I didnt want to risk it.

 ## If the project was real..... :)

-I would implement redux to have a better state management and maybe had a easier way to make the project a little bit more scalable
+I would implement redux to have a better state management and maybe had a easier way to make the project a little bit more scalable.

 ## Tech stach

 This project is using:

-    * React
+    React
-    * React hooks
+    React hooks
-    * Styled components
+    Styled components
-    * Beauty stars
+    Beauty stars